 - MagSafe utility is questionable

 - Limited improvements over iPhone 12

 Apple’s phone lineup has steadily grown in size, and therefore complexity.
-For the end of 2020, we have four iPhone 12 models spanning three sizes and several hundred dollars, in addition to , , and that are still on sale.
+For the end of 2020, we have four iPhone 12 models spanning three sizes and several hundred dollars, in addition to the iPhone SE, iPhone XR, and iPhone 11 that are still on sale.
 Apple will sell you a new iPhone to fit just about any possible need, whether it be size, features, and budget.